 Day 19: To Tehran via Kashan, 7,000 Year Old Pyramid

-We begin our way back to Tehran stopping in the city of Kashan which is renowned for its rosewater.
-We will visit the Sialk Archeological Hill, a 7000 year old pyramid, as well as Boroujerdi and Tabatabai ancient houses before visiting the Fin Garden (UNESCO).
+This morning, we will visit the Sialk Archeological Hill, a 7000 year old pyramid, as well as Boroujerdi and Tabatabai ancient houses before visiting the Fin Garden (UNESCO).
 From here we make our way back to Tehran.
 Dinner and overnight in Tehran.

 Day 20: Tehran